alf808/soupy-rigmarole/businessbox.md

 ## **Documents - S3**
 - [x] Developers need a secure location to store file uploads from various applications, these files should support versioning.
 Block public access
+- [x] Documents should be ensured to be stored in multiple regions for reliable backups and guaranteed accessibility
 ![dev bucket](dev_bucket_versioning.png)

 with replication rule to create redundancy